 The Eric Thompson Trust

-The Trust offers three different funding opportunties for Organists:
+The Trust offers three different funding opportunities for Organists:

 - Eric Thompson Trust Grants

-Grants toward further studies; hire of instruments; costs of travel and subsistence for auditions and engagements; other expenses incurred in the pursuit of an organist's career; applications should be submitted by 31 May and 30 November.
+Grants toward further studies; hire of instruments; costs of travel and subsistence for auditions and engagements; and other expenses incurred in the pursuit of an organist's career.
+Applications should be submitted by 30 April and 31 October.

 - The Flentrop Scholarship